4 Reasons Why Better Field Visibility is the Key to Superior Productivity

 Call Centers continue to look at ways to reduce inbound phone calls – (i.e. when was the last time you had to call into a Call Center to change your password).
 As these initiatives continue, FSM-integrated field visibility becomes a key ingredient to effectively cancel, reschedule or update appointments that are the same day.

 Worker safety is a massive concern in Field Service.
 The importance of having the ability to see where a technician is at any given moment is underscored when they are working on a particularly hazardous job, or their work is high risk in general.

-FSM solutions, , that contain safety timers or help buttons as a means of better visibility not only alert dispatch staff that a technician may need emergency assistance, but also provides their coordinates every fifteen minutes.
-This enables dispatchers and management to see when technicians have completed dangerous work safely, or made it home okay at the end of the day.
+FSM solutions, that contain safety timers or help buttons as a means of better visibility not only alert dispatch staff that a technician may need emergency assistance, but also provide their coordinates every fifteen minutes.
+This enables dispatchers and management to see when technicians have completed dangerous work safely or made it home okay at the end of the day.

 #3 Easier Assistance

 Better visibility is a huge benefit for field service workers too, as it allows them to easily find support when needed.
 Rather than having to sit and wait for the dispatch center to call around and eventually send special equipment or assistance with an unexpected complication, the technician can find the closest available help.